 - A completed and signed Application for Admission form.

 For those international applicants who do not meet the English language proficiency requirements and wish to take one of the other program offerings, they will be required to follow the ‘ESL Admission Requirements’ described above.In order to study at the College, applicants must obtain a Study Permit prior to entering Canada.
 Obtaining a Study Permit is the applicant’s responsibility.

 Additional information can be found at Citizenship and Immigration Canada.

-If a student needs to extend their study permit they contact the nearest Canadian Immigration Centre at least two-months before the expiry on the permit.
+If a student needs to extend their study permit they contact the nearest Canadian Immigration Centre at least two months before the expiry of the permit.

 International students must have a valid Study Permit upon entering Canada to be eligible for medical coverage under the BC Medical Services Plan (MSP).
 Students who have been granted study permits for six or more months must be covered under the province’s medical service plan.